liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 - Creating teams to allow for flexible management of site permissions
 - Mobile device rules

 We’ll examine how web content structures and templates provide additional power and flexibility to the web content management system we saw in chapter 2.
-We'll also learn how easy it is to set up and administer multiple sites in Liferay.
-You’ll also learn how you can empower your users to create personal customizations of site pages.
+You'll also learn how easy it is to set up and administer multiple sites in Liferay.
+Next, we'll learn how you can empower your users to create personal customizations of site pages.
 We'll also examine how you can use staging to manage the publication of pages and content on your site.
 We’ll conclude with sections on creating teams and rules for presenting site pages to mobile devices.
 Once finished with this chapter, you’ll be the envy of your peers as they’ll think you really know what you’re doing.

 ## Advanced content with structures and templates [](id=lp-6-1-ugen03-advanced-content-creation-0)